nucleuscloud/neosync/docs/docs/guides/viewing-job-run-logs.md

 ## Persistence with Loki

-Neosync has native support for surfacing logs that come from a [Grafana Loki](https://grafana.com/oss/loki/) instance.
+Neosync has native support for surfacing logs that come from a [Grafana Loki](https://grafana.com/oss/loki/) instance (with a valid Neosync Enterprise license).

-Please note that Neosync does not natively handle shipping logs to Loki, but it can natively handle querying a Loki instance and surfacing logs natively into Neosync UI.
+Please note that Neosync does not natively handle shipping logs to Loki, however it can natively handle querying a Loki instance to surface logs into Neosync UI.

 This can be configured by setting the `RUN_LOGS_TYPE` environment variable to `loki`, along with configuring the `RUN_LOGS_LOKICONFIG_BASEURL`.
 To see the full environment variables, view the [api env vars](../deploy/environment-variables.md#backend-api).